 Hollow trees, the natural habitat of honeybees

 In addition to allowing natural selection, it is most likely beneficial to bee health to offer bees the properties of their natural habitat.
 For the incredible 45 million years honeybees have been living in tree caves.
 It is a long time to adapt and benefit from these conditions.
 However, we do not yet know very much about these conditions and the more we learn, the more complicated it becomes.
 Thus we know of different tree hollows with partly different conditions in which bees survive.
 It is now important to find out what these caves have in common and to make the properties resulting from these features available to bees.
-An own project to study the climatic conditions in tree caves has already started and will be presented on this page shortly.
+An own project to study the climatic conditions in tree caves has already started: Tom´s Tree

 Beekeeping with book scorpion